 Federal Executive Order on Human Service Transportation #13330, in 2004, established the Federal Interagency Transportation Coordinating Council on Access and Mobility (CCAM), tasked to simplify access to transportation for people with disabilities, people with lower incomes, and older adults.
-The CCAM launched United We Ride (UWR), a national initiative to implement the

-Executive Order and the Action Plan established by the CCAM.
+The CCAM launched United We Ride (UWR), a national initiative to implement the Executive Order and the Action Plan established by the CCAM.
 The CCAM defines the coordination of specialized transportation services as "a process through which representatives of different agencies and client groups work together to achieve any one or all of the following goals: more cost-effective service delivery, increased capacity to service unmet needs, improved quality of service, and services which are more easily understood and accessed by riders."
+As of October 2022, 2023-2026 CCAM Strategic Plan was adopted.
 More information about CCAM and for a list of their activities and resource can be found here.